 Do I Need a Whole House Reverse Osmosis System?
 If you like the water produced by your reverse osmosis drinking water system at your kitchen tap, wouldn’t it make sense to install a whole house RO system?
 Maybe not!
 Here's why Whole House RO May not be the Right Choice: RO has its' place in the water filtration [...]

 The majority of Americans are concerned about the overall quality of their water supply.
-An independent study, conducted by Applied Research-West, Inc. in January 2019, looked at Americans’ attitudes and concerns about their water.
-It is the seventh time in 15 years that the Water Quality Association (WQA) has commissioned this professional opinion research team.Among the [...]
+A 2019 study of consumers' opinions and perceptions regarding water quality, looked at Americans’ attitudes and concerns about their water.
+It is the seventh time in 15 years that the Water Quality Association (WQA) has commissioned this professional opinion research team.Among the major [...]

 Do RO Water Filtration Systems WASTE Water?
 If you have dirt on your hands and use water to rinse off the dirt, are you wasting water?
 Most would say no, but using water to wash the hands.
 Simply put: in the Reverse Osmosis process, water is utilized to "wash" impurities out of your water, too.
 Yes, water [...]

 How to Find & Order RO Replacement Filters: So it's time to replace the filters for your Reverse Osmosis water filtration system.
 Figuring out which filter or membrane you need to purchase can be overwhelming.
 Get started by determining the brand of model of your RO filter system.
 Tips to Determine Brand and Model of RO System The most [...]

-How Long Does it Take to Fill a Reverse Osmosis Storage Tank?
-The short answer is it typically takes 2 to 4 hours to fill a standard reverse osmosis tank (2.8 gallons or 10.6 L).
-Because the reverse osmosis filtering process takes time, storage tanks are a necessary component with any RO system.
-Without a storage tank, [...]
+Reverse Osmosis Tank Not Filling Up?
+If your Reverse Osmosis tank won't fill and you're wondering how long it normally takes to fill an RO tank, the short answer is it typically takes 2 to 4 hours to fill a standard reverse osmosis holding tank (2.8 gallons or 10.6 L).
+Because the reverse osmosis filtering process takes [...]

 Many of our customers who purchase an under-counter Reverse Osmosis water filtration system choose to install the system themselves.
 Yes, DIY is becoming increasingly popular, so when folks call in and ask about self installation, we generally answer, If you're handy and somewhat mechanical, installing an RO system should not be too difficult or time consuming.
 By [...]

-If your home receives water from a city or municipal supplier, you may be asking, "Why should I worry about additional water treatment if the water already been treated at a water plant?"
-Municipal water suppliers do their best to protect the public.
-But contaminants can infiltrate aquifers and springs, and aging infrastructure can introduce contamination [...]
+Why UV Water Treatment?If your home receives water from a city or municipal water supplier, you may be asking, "Do I need an ultra violet water filter system?"
+After all, why should you worry about additional water treatment if the water has already been treated at a water plant?
+Municipal water suppliers do their best to protect [...]